nick3499/get_metar_nick3499/README.md

 ## Launch the App

-The following command line arguments could be used as a shell script. `$1` functins similar to Python's `input()` method, but there is no prompt.
+The following command line arguments could be used as a shell script. `$1` functions similar to Python's `input()` method, but there is no prompt.

 ```shell
 /bin/python3 $HOME/scripts/get_metar/get_metar.py --station $1